 Where It Is Housed | Multiple museums and Private collections |

 Among these famous Monet artworks, which is the most famous?
 Simple!
-It is none other than his 250-painting series, Nymphéas, which he worked on from 1897 until 1926.
+It is none other than his 250-painting series, Nymphéas, which he worked on between 1897 and 1926.
 Also known as the Water Lilies, the French Impressionist’s passion for his water lily garden, as mentioned in our overview of Bridge over a Pond of Water Lilies, is the highlight of the artist’s career.
-Some might argue that Impression, soleil levant was perhaps the most famous; however, we would say that it was instead the most significant painting.
+Some might argue that Impression, Soleil Levant was perhaps the most famous; however, we would say that it was instead the most significant painting.

 The lily garden in Giverny was the primary source of Monet’s last 30 years in painting, a period that gave birth to many of his famous works.

 We hope this article helped you in narrowing down the search for some of Monet’s most famous paintings.
-Monet’s art continues to uphold his legacy in many locations in addition to preserving his title as the father of Impressionism itself.
+Monet’s art continues to uphold his legacy in many locations, in addition to preserving his title as “the father of Impressionism”.
 Staying true to his view and avoiding the trap of either Realism or Romanticism, Monet produced a total of around 2000 paintings in his lifetime.

 Take a look at our Monet paintings webstory here!